One of the most challenging parts of being a real estate wholesaler is building rapport over the phone the first time they call.

 Sellers want to do business with someone that they know, like, and trust.

-If I’m listening to coaching students in the early stages of their career, I almost die when they’re on the phone.
+If I’m listening to my real estate investor coaching students in the early stages of their career, I almost die when they’re on the phone.
 They sound very robotic and they are rushing the seller through the conversation.
 Maybe it’s because they’re nervous, I’m not quite sure.
 I’m sure that could be a factor.
 But the truth of the matter is that when it comes to building rapport in real estate, you have to slow down and listen to what the seller is telling you.

 This is why we have two ears and one mouth.
 So we can listen more than we talk.